meolar/supertux-wiki/Ideas.md

 #### Big Throwobject

-- Small Tux can not use it (because it can not carry).
+- Small Tux can not use it (because he can not carry it).
 - Once it reaches the target or falls to the ground, broken into four small throwobjects the same type.

 ### Overload Light